A local's guide to getting around San Francisco.

 Payment accepted: cash, paper tickets, SF Visitor Passport, Clipper Card, MuniMobile.

 Note: the official website says exact change is required on the cable cars.
-I have seen them make change for bills $20 or smaller, but that may not always be available.
+I have seen them make change for bills $20 or smaller, but I wouldn't count on it.

 One of the first things visitors to SF notice is the very long lines for the cable cars!
 Here are a few ways to avoid them: